Ankushryuga/Golang/core-golang-basics/README.md

 Use copy for making independent copies.
 Favor slices over arrays in most practical applications.
 Leverage new language features like generics for advanced operations.

+ a practical mini-project, like building a JSON-based REST API using structs and net/http?
+Or working with structs + databases using gorm or sql?